 Initially, verbal listening empowers the audible ability to listen and respond at the same time.
 Verbal listening occurs when the listener gets a chance to reply while the speaker is in the process of speaking.
 This way of intervening with questions gets complementary power when the salesman includes the exact speaker’s words in comments or questions.
 Why, the fact of repeating the very same words a prospects is using, is also another way of remaining in the context.
 Not only that, the repetition of the prospect’s expressions with correctness is a sign of showing mutual understanding, also another way of showing the prospects that you are not distracted.

 Here is what many ignore when it is about instilling buying attitudes and beliefs into prospects: Once the speakers (prospect) realizes that you (salesman) are on the same page; their trust is activated.
 As a result, they will take your words seriously in return.
 The engagement of hardcore conversation with prospects is a shortcut of qualify them as to whether they are best fit or not, not only saves time on both parties, but also works as a proof of honesty to them.

 Giving full attention to prospects while speaking, is to avoid any form of distraction and interruption.
 Again holding oneself from speaking is a great way to listen and get the prospects message in full for better replying.
 From another perspective, attentive listening is an effective way to quickly run the qualification process.
 Once more attentive listening creates to the speaker (prospective buyer) the beliefs and attitudes to feel valuable.
-In fact positive beliefs and attitudes are a motivation and a reason why prospects should open up and supply more information as data remains key.
+In fact positive beliefs and attitudes are a motivation and a reason why prospects should open up and provide more information because data remains key.